icefallgames/SCICompanion/SCICompanion/Docs/source/sci_compiler.rst

  The SCI Compiler
 ==========================

-The script compiler in |scicomp| uses a syntax that is nearly identical to the compiler in SCI Studio.
-It is more strict, so some things that compile in SCI Studio may not compile in |scicomp|, or may give warnings (this is a good thing).
-It also generates slightly smaller code than SCI Studio.
+New with |scicomp| version 3, the compiler supports a syntax that is nearly identical to the original script that was used by Sierra.

 SCI is an object-oriented language with message passing semantics (like Objective-C or SmallTalk).
 Syntactically, it also looks a lot like LISP (due to the plethora of parentheses).